 Due to its geopolitical and geostrategic position Ukraine was one of the main springboards of the front.
 During the war were mobilized nearly 7 million Ukrainians, representing 23% of the personnel of the Soviet Army Forces.

 Marshals and generals, Ukrainians by birth, led almost half of the 15 fronts, including about 300 generals of the war.
-Striking irreversible loss of Ukraine by some estimates amounts to 8 to 10 million people.
+A striking irreversible loss of Ukraine by some estimates amounts to 14 million people.

 National Museum of the History of Ukraine in the Second World War counts 400 thousand exhibit items.
-The main exhibition is located in the 16 halls of the museum and consists of 15 thousand exhibits.
-All rooms are located in chronological order, which shows the “Route of War.”
-The Great Patriotic War Museum in Kiev also has an exposition, located in the open area.
+There is also an exposition located in the open area.
 It presents to visitors samples of military vehicles of World War II, military equipment of the postwar period.

-BestKievGuide is inviting you to this unique memorial complex to find out more about the biggest tragedy of the 20th century- WWII.
+BEST KYIV GUIDE invites you to this unique memorial complex to find out more about the biggest tragedy of the 20th century – II World War.